basho/basho_docs/content/riak/ts/1.4.0/using/security.md

 * Clients making use of the Riak TS cluster

 The settings for both access groups are located in your cluster's configuration settings.

-For `riak.conf`-based configuration, you can set a host and port for each node in that node's `riak.conf` file with the `listener.protobuf` setting.
+You can set a host and port for each node in that node's `riak.conf` file with the `listener.protobuf` setting.

-If you are using the `app.config`-based configuration system, adjust the settings of `pb`.

 Make note of these configurations and set up your firewall to allow incoming TCP access to those ports or IP address/port combinations.